 Best PayPal Alternatives For Freelancers.
-Payoneer, Transferwise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI
+Payoneer, Wise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI

 PayPal is a pioneer to allow payment with an email address.
-We love it for the same, but it has the worst exchange rates in the industry, very high on fees, and horrible support.
+We love it for the same, but it has the worst exchange rates in the industry, very high fees, and horrible support.
 So one has to look for PayPal alternatives for sure.

 Why PayPal Alternatives?

-My PayPal account is since 2002-2003.
+My PayPal account is from 2002-2003.
 At that time, we had no option to withdraw money from PayPal.
 They wouldn’t even send a USD check to India.

-I was accumulating funds in my PayPal account, working for clients, and spend the same on merchants who accept PayPal.
+I accumulated funds in my PayPal account, worked for clients, and spent the same on merchants who accept PayPal.
 I used to purchase hosting, vBulletin, Skype Credits, etc.

-Fast forward in 2020, and PayPal has three significant issues that I see are the reasons people look for alternatives.
+Fast forward to 2020, and PayPal has three significant issues that I see are the reasons people look for alternatives.

 - Very Low Forex Rates: In my Payoneer review, I have shared how the forex rate in PayPal is lower than its peers by almost 5%.

 - Very High Payment Processing Fees: Typically, the payment processing charges are southward of 2%, but PayPal still charges over 4% as payment processing fees.
-Backed by lower forex rates means you tend to make a lot less in PayPal compared to its available alternatives.
+Backed by lower forex rates means you tend to make a lot less in PayPal than its available alternatives.

 - Support Isn’t As Good as One Needs: The worst part is, PayPal support is horrible.
-If you have a pending resolution, it can even take up to 21 working days to get the issue resolved.
+If you have a pending resolution, it can even take up to 21 working days to resolve the issue.
 And 21 working days is quite a normal process in PayPal.

-If you are an Indian freelancer, I will recommend you also to check out Ways To Receive Payments in India.
+If you are an Indian freelancer, I will also recommend you check out Ways To Receive Payments in India.

 Best PayPal Alternatives

-Let me share the 10 best and widely accepted alternatives to PayPal for freelancers.
+Let me share the ten best and widely accepted alternatives to PayPal for freelancers.

 Payoneer is my most preferred and recommended payment solution for all my client payments since 2019.
 It is the best and most efficient way to receive payments as a freelancer in India.